matloff/fastBigStat/README.md

     for some unknown parameter &tau;.
 How do we construct the MM estimate T of &tau;?

-    The mean of this distribution is 1/&tau;, which would be estimated by 1/T. On the other hand, the classical estimate of a population mean is the sample mean,
+    The mean of this distribution is 1/&tau;, which could be estimated by 1/T once we obtain T. On the other hand, the classical estimate of a population mean is the sample mean,

     X<sub>bar</sub> =
     (1/n) ( X<sub>1</sub>+...+X<sub>n</sub>)